redpanda-data/connect/docs/processors/README.md

 ```

 If the processor `foo` fails for a particular message, that message
-will be fed into to the processors `bar` and `baz`.
-Messages that do
+will be fed into the processors `bar` and `baz`.
+Messages that do not
-not fail for the processor `foo` will skip these processors.
+fail for the processor `foo` will skip these processors.

 When messages leave the catch block their fail flags are cleared.
 This processor
 is useful for when it's possible to recover failed messages, or when special